 So it is with the church.
 Some debate ecclesiasticism as a concept, others see it as a movement writ large, yet others come up with tortured interpretations about what people long ago really meant about the relationship between religion and culture.
 But the faithful—those in the trenches of spiritual warfare and routine—understand that the concept of the local community church, a real flesh and blood coming-together of people with myriad needs and in various stages of spiritual awakening and development is

 It is important to remember that as the 1950s flowed into the 1960s there was a religious restlessness in America, one that would soon burst into full-blown rebellion.
 To many, church had ceased to be relevant, something that seemed to typify the gray-flannel conformity the new decade promised to replace.
 The vulgar comedian, Lenny Bruce—forerunner to all foul-mouthed performers to come—was fond of saying, “Every day people are straying away from the church and going back to God.”
 He was actually on to something, his cynicism notwithstanding.
-Some people were beginning to rethink “church.”
-However, this was not always part of a deeper quest for meaning.
-Sometimes people just wanted to cast off personal restraint and this is what eventually defined the 1960s.
+Some people

 Of course, the relevance of church to real life actually depended on what a particular church stood for, proclaimed, and authentically modeled.